root-project/root/documentation/spectrum/Spectrum.md

 NIM A 376 (1996), 451.

-[7] P. Bandžuch, M. Morháč, J. Krištiak: Study of the VanCitter and Gold iterative methods of deconvolutionand their application in the deconvolution of experimental spectra of positron annihilation, NIM A 384 (1997) 506-515.
+[7] P. Bandžuch, M. Morháč, J. Krištiak: Study of the VanCitter and Gold iterative methods of deconvolution and their application in the deconvolution of experimental spectra of positron annihilation, NIM A 384 (1997) 506-515.